kimdesok/Tensorflow_Core_Tutorials/README.md

-# Tensorflow_Developer_Certificate_Preparation
+# Tensorflow Core Tutorials
+>* Exercises from the Tensorflow 2.0 core tutorial pages
-Contains the coding works required for the preparation of the certificate exam.
-From the mhealth core machine C:\Users\DKim\PycharmProjects\tensorflow27_py38
+>* The coding works required for the preparation of the certificate exam.
+>* Pulled from the mhealth core machine C:\Users\DKim\PycharmProjects\tensorflow27_py38